USDA-SCINet/scinet-site/sn_collections/_guides/login.md

 If you have any questions or issues, please contact the VRSC at scinet_vrsc@usda.gov.

-## Accessing after Step is Installed OR GUI Based Services
+## Accessing SCINet after Step is Installed

 This process will be the same for all GUI based SCINet Services.
 Please follow the instructions below.
 If you have further questions or issues, please email [scinet_vrsc@usda.gov](scinet_vrsc@usda.gov).